angular-schule/angular-cli-ghpages/docs/README_standalone.md

 By default, **gh-pages** assumes that the current working directory is a git repository, and that you want to push changes to the `origin` remote.
-If instead your files are not in a git repository, or if you want to push to another repository, you can provide the repository URL in the `repo` option.
+If instead, your files are not in a git repository, or if you want to push to another repository, you can provide the repository URL in the `repo` option.

 #### --message <a name="message"></a>